oliviermirat/ZebraZoomDocumentation/docs/behaviorAnalysis/dataapi.md

 dataAPI.plotCurvatureYaxisExact(curvatureValues, xTimeValues, yDistanceAlongTheTail, videoFPS, videoPixelSize)
 ```

+Additional optional parameters to this function are as follows:
+- maxCurvatureValues : maximum curvature values plotted.
+Default is 0.05.
+- xAxisLengthInSeconds : Lenght of the x axis in seconds.
+Default is 1 second.
+- yAxisLengthInMm : Lenght of the y axis in millimeters.
+Default is 6 mm.

 ### plotCurvatureYaxisApproximate

 The function below will plot the curvature while considering an approximate value on the y axis.